WhichBookie racing analyst Andrew Blair White provides a preview and betting tips for races at Roscommon on Tuesday 28th June.

-A Double Chance bet allows you to cover two possible outcomes.
+If you’re asking yourself, ‘what does double chance mean in betting?’
+It’s a bet that allows you to cover two possible outcomes.
 It applies to sports where there are three outcomes such as football where either the home team can win, the away team can win or the match can end in a draw.
-Double chance bets can also apply to other sports with three outcomes such as Rugby and American Football but as the chance of a draw in these sports is relatively low, Double Chance bets are rarely used.
+They can also apply to other sports with three outcomes such as Rugby and American Football but as the chance of a draw in these sports is relatively low, Double Chance bets are rarely used.

 Let’s say that Man Utd were playing Liverpool.